 We are coordinating the Mitochondrial Disease Priority Setting Partnership (PSP) to identify the top research priorities for patients with rare mitochondrial diseases and the healthcare professionals who provide their care.
-The Mito PSP survey is currently live here.
+The Mito PSP survey is now closed.

 The aim of PSPs is to find out what research is important to patients and service users, carers and relatives, and clinicians and other healthcare professionals.
 This PSP will use a tried and tested method developed by the James Lind Alliance – you can read more about it here.
 This is a robust method that enables patients, carers and clinicians to come together on an equal footing to develop a ‘top 10’ (plus a longer) list of unanswered research questions in order of priority.

 This PSP focuses on mitochondrial disease.
 Mitochondrial disease is the term given to a group of rare medical disorders caused by dysfunction in mitochondria.
 Mitochondria are tiny structures present in nearly every cell in our bodies which generate about 90% of the energy we need to live.
 A non-exhaustive list of some of the diseases covered by this PSP can be found here.
 These are called ‘primary’ mitochondrial disease – the fault is in the energy generation function itself.
 Many other conditions are thought to involve a fault in another part of the mitochondria, and this is known as ‘secondary’ mitochondrial dysfunction.
 These conditions are not covered by this PSP.
 You can read more here.

 As part of this PSP, we will collect patients, carers and healthcare professionals’ questions related to primary mitochondrial diseases both in adults and in children.
 This PSP will look at: